MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/sdn/software-defined-networking.md

 >Applies to: Windows Server (Semi-Annual Channel), Windows Server 2016

-You can use SDN to do the following.

-- Dynamically create, secure, and connect your network to meet the evolving needs of your apps
-- Speed up the deployment of your workloads
-- Contain security vulnerabilities from spreading across your network

-SDN allows you to accomplish all of this while also reducing your overall infrastructure costs.

 Software Defined Networking (SDN) provides a method to centrally configure and manage physical and virtual network devices such as routers, switches, and gateways in your datacenter.
 You can use your existing SDN-compatible devices to achieve deeper integration between the virtual network and the physical network.
 Virtual network elements such as Hyper-V Virtual Switch, Hyper-V Network Virtualization, and RAS Gateway are designed to be integral elements of your SDN infrastructure.

 >[!Note]
 >Hyper-V hosts and virtual machines (VMs) running SDN infrastructure servers, such as Network Controller and Software Load Balancing nodes, must have Windows Server 2016 Datacenter edition installed.